This is the multi-page printable view of this section. Click here to print.

 See Connectors for more information about configuring Connectors.

-should be populated with a list of Pipeline configurations.
-Each Pipeline needs two values: name
+pipelines should be populated with a list of Pipeline configurations.
+Each Pipeline needs two values: name,

 See Stages for more information about configuring Stages.